WordPress/twentytwentyone/readme.txt

 4. Go to INSERT ABOUT PAGE for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

+== Privacy ==
+Twenty Twenty-One uses LocalStorage to save the setting when Dark Mode is turned on or off.
+LocalStorage is necesary for the setting to work and is only used when a user toggles the Dark Mode button.
+No data is saved or transferred.

 == Changelog ==

 == Copyright ==